MattR-1/STM32WLE5_Tx_Example/README.md

 #### explanation

 This defines whether a private or a public network is used.
-I have no idea what kind of network this describes since i'm setting up a point to point transmition.
+I have no idea what kind of network this describes since i'm setting up a point to point transmission.
 Since private is the default, we're going to use it.